 The split of these three asset classes, i.e. the asset allocation of the FIRE portfolio, will be decided using the calculator in the post below: How to plan for FIRE using the bucket approach?

 Some recommended exclusions for a FIRE portfolio

-These investments are not suitable for FIRE:
+These investments are not suitable for a FIRE portfolio:

-- NPS: due to lock-in up to age 60 followed by compulsory conversion to annuity of 40% of the corpus.
+- NPS: due to lock-in up to age 60 followed by compulsory conversion to an annuity of 40% of the corpus.
 If your money is locked until 60, you cannot FIRE.
 Also, an annuity is taxable at slab rates and is not inflation-indexed.
 Capital gains are more tax efficient.